 From HSLDA’s website: Do I need an “accredited” diploma?
 If so, how do I get one?
 Some colleges and employers look down on a homeschool diploma (they want it to be state-certified).

-The quick answer is, “No.” However, there are certain schools and organizations that have received accreditation from an accrediting body and their diplomas are generally considered to be accredited.
-In order to obtain an accredited diploma, a student must complete graduation requirements from a school—whether it be correspondence or on campus—that is accredited by a recognized accrediting organization.
+The quick answer is, “No.” However, there are some schools and organizations that have received accreditation from an accrediting body, and their diplomas are generally considered to be accredited.
+To obtain an accredited diploma, a student must complete graduation requirements from a school—whether it be correspondence or on-campus—that is accredited by a recognized accrediting organization.
 Public high schools are not necessarily accredited.
 Therefore, the diplomas they issue would not be accredited either.
-However, colleges and universities generally recognize these public high school diplomas as if they were issued by accredited organizations.
+However, colleges and universities generally recognize these public high school diplomas as if they were given by accredited organizations.

 There are five (5) categories of schools in Tennessee.

 Category III schools are regionally accredited.
-These are schools which are accredited by a regional accrediting body such as SACS or AdvancEd.
+These are schools that are accredited by a regional accrediting body such as SACS or AdvancEd.